decarv/gsoc24/README.md

 kqueue is targeted specifically at I/O multiplexing and, differently from io_uring, should be used solely for the event library.
 I could not find reference to any features designed to enhance networking usability, as with Axboe's document, but the aforementioned document provides enough examples to implement for pgagroal's needs.

-Key to the FreeBSD implementation will be leveraging kqueue's strengths, such as efficient timer management and fine-grained control over event monitoring, to optimize pgagroal's event-driven architecture.

 #### 2.1.3.
 Implementation Details

-As stated above, the replacement of pgagroal's I/O layer will primarily involve creating a new event loop for pgagroal and may require a redesign of the existing code due to the design of these event APIs.
+As stated above, the replacement of pgagroal's I/O layer will *primarily* involve creating a new event loop interface for pgagroal, which will require changes in structs and functions to work with the newly created interface.

 This should occur in main.c, worker.c, pipeline.c, prometheus.c, the respective headers, and potentially other files.
 They all use libev structs and functions for I/O and interacting with an event loop.
-Therefore, their code will be redesigned to work with the new format.

 Since it is intended for pgagroal to support both Linux and FreeBSD, it is clear that pgagroal could benefit from wrapping the same interface for each implementation and using this interface throughout the code.
 Nevertheless, maintaining the same interface for both Linux and FreeBSD seems unattainable given the differences in both APIs, despite their similarities (both have notification event data structures shared between kernel and userspace).

-The implementation, thus, would have to follow the recipe:
+The implementation of the interface and potentially the main code, thus, would have to deal with the difference in systems, following the recipe:

 ```c
 #ifdef HAVE_LINUX